lmschless/NYT-API/readme.md

   * Spec 2: The app returns 10 search results for a given search term.
     + Input: Type a query into the input box and click "Search for an Article"
     + Output: A header that displays how many articles have been returned, total duration for the API response and 10 article search results.
 This list was created using an API response of Title, published date (formatted with date-format package), lead paragraph, and a click through link to the article itself.
+  * Spec 2: The app also handles an enter key submit for the search box.
+The Input/Output are the same as Spec 2.

 ## Future Features
 * _Styling, UI design._